ARTICULATE YOUR PURPOSE

 Small changes become big.

-Of course you can also make the BIG changes too and that’s exciting.
+Of course you can also make the BIG changes too and that’s exciting video from swr mediathek.
 Try something… take a piece of paper and entitle it ‘if I had 20 lifetimes…’.
 Underneath write down all the different jobs you would love to do in these lifetimes.
 You can put down ‘rockstar’ and you could write ‘dolphin trainer’.
 Nothing is off limits but you must love all your answers and insist on writing at least 20 jobs down no matter how outlandish.
 When you have finished, ask yourself ‘am I in my current job because a) it is convenient and the obvious thing to do based on my past? or b) Am I dong something that truly excites and ignites me?’
 If it’s the latter, that’s fantastic, tell 10 people how you did it.

 If it’s the former then there are plenty of amazing choices you can make to bring your Purpose and reality together.
 You can look at the qualities in all the jobs on your above list and then start blending them together to create your perfect role.